SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 {{no-export}} presents a scenario where the limited propagation of prefixes occurs due to the NO_EXPORT community attribute.
 In this scenario, AS 1 is a customer of AS 2, AS 2 is a customer of AS 4, AS 4 is a customer of AS 3, and AS 5 is a customer of both AS 3 and AS 4.
 The relationship between AS 1 and AS 4 can be either customer-to-provider (C2P) or peer-to-peer (P2P).
 AS 1 advertises prefixes P1 to AS 2 and adds the NO_EXPORT community attribute to the BGP advertisement sent to AS 2, preventing AS 2 from further propagating the route for prefix P1 to AS 4.
 Similarly, AS 1 adds the NO_EXPORT community attribute to the BGP advertisement sent to AS 4, resulting in AS 4 not propagating the route for prefix P6 to AS 3.
 Consequently, AS 4 only learns the route for prefix P1 from AS 1 in this scenario.
 Suppose AS 1 and AS 4 have deployed inter-domain SAV while other ASes have not, and AS 4 has deployed EFP-uRPF at its customer interfaces.

-As analyzed in {{inter-domain-ps}}, at customer interface of AS 4 facing AS 2 in the scenario shown by {{no-export}}, existing uRPF-based SAV mechanisms would block the traffic with P1 as source addresses improperly, and thus suffering from the problem of false positives.
-If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P1 as source addresses can arrive at the interfaces facing AS 1 and AS 2.
+In this scenario, existing uRPF-based SAV mechanisms would block the traffic with P1 as source addresses improperly, and thus suffer from the problem of false positives {{inter-domain-ps}}.
+If the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P1 as source addresses can arrive at the interfaces facing AS 1 and AS 2.
 As a result, the false positive problem can be avoided.

 ### Hidden Prefixes

-Some servers' source addresses are not advertised through BGP to other ASes.
-These addresses are unknown to the inter-domain routing system and are called hidden prefixes.
-As analyzed in {{inter-domain-ps}}, legitimate traffic with these hidden prefixes may be dropped by existing inter-domain SAV mechanisms, such as Strict uRPF, FP-uRPF, VRF uRPF, or EFP-uRPF, because they do not match any known prefix.

 ~~~~~~~~~~
                                 +----------------+